luiscassih/AniMotion.nvim/README.md

 ## Notes
 - This plugin works in normal mode, so any key you press that isn't captured by this plugin will behave normally.
 For example, if you have `K` mapped to LSP hover, even when you have a word selected using `w` (in SEL mode), pressing `K` will show the hover normally.
+- Currently it does not support Macro Recording, so if a macro is being recorder, the movement motion will behave like it was before this plugin.